bump-sh/docs/src/_guides/openapi/the-perfect-workflow.md

 Lots of folks use little bits of OpenAPI tooling in various manual ways, but when it's hooked up to your version control system and/or continuous integration, then a truly amazing and powerful workflow appears.

-Here is the objectives for a truly usefl OpenAPI workflow.
+Here is the objectives for a truly useful OpenAPI workflow.

 - One source of truth where API teams update the contract once.
 - Easy Mocking - Easily spin up fake servers for clients to play around with to see if that API design will hold up before time is wasted coding the wrong thing.